BubblingXuYijie/secure-api-doc/docs/en/configuration.md

 secure-api:
   # Enable the SecureApi function, if false, the rest of the configuration items will not take effect
   enabled: true
+  # Whether the generated key and ciphertext comply with the URL specification
+  url-safe: true
   # Turn on encryption and decryption log printing, and information such as interface name, encryption mode, algorithm, plaintext and ciphertext will be printed
   show-log: true
   # Encryption mode, common and session_key optional, session_key is session key mode, used for each request to use a different key, requires front-end cooperation